mtint/autonity-docs/source/ion/index.rst

 Ion
 ====================================

 Ion_ is a platform agnostic interoperability framework.
-It allows state and value to be transferred between disparate blockchains without the need for an intermediary token or a trusted intermediary.
+It allows state and value to be transferred between different blockchains without the need for an intermediary token or a trusted intermediary.

 The Ion project currently has validation contracts for: